Advertisement

 Acutis was particularly fond of computer programming and video games, though he always turned to the latter in moderation, his mother tells Christopher Lamb of CNN.
 He played soccer, was a saxophonist, and enjoyed film editing, often making funny videos of his dogs.

-The official website of the Vatican’s Synod of Bishops states that many of Acutis’ computer programmer friends were amazed by his understanding of coding.
+The official website of the Vatican’s Synod of Bishops states that many of Acutis’s computer programmer friends were amazed by his understanding of coding.
 His level of competency in the subject was on par with individuals who possessed university degrees.
 Yet his mother reveals to CNN that he never used his skills to earn, but rather, “spread the Gospel [the message of Jesus Christ], to help people.”
-This is what garnered him the nickname “God’s influencer.”
+AP News adds that the young man even coded an entire website that documented 100 Eucharistic miracles recognized by the church.
+This affinity for technology and his age earned him the title “God’s influencer.”

 A young Carlo Acutis with his dog